409 Gardeners Road,

 From 1939 until the early-1960’s, the Marina Picture Palace was operated by Snider & Dean Circuit(S&D).
 After then, the cinema reverted back to independent lessee’s, and had a series of openings and closings.
 In the early-1980’s it was known as the Rosebery Cinema.
 Its last re-opening was on 1st October 1982, but despite playing good films and offering cheap priced matinee’s with coffee included, the Rosebery Cinema closed on 8th February 1984.

 It was eventually operated as a video shop, which used the former stalls area, and retaining much of the original decoration, although the projection box was removed.
 In around 1997, there was talk of it re-opening as a cinema again, but this came to nothing and the video shop eventually closed by 2002.
-The building had been empty and unused since then.
+The building stood empty and unused for many years.
+In the 2010’s it was converted into 47 apartments.

 Just login to your account and subscribe to this theater